-- review of deviations and product dispositions; and - confirmation that the CCPs are under control.
+- review of the HACCP system and its records - review of deviations and product dispositions; and - confirmation that the CCPs are under control.

 Principle 7 - Establish documentation concerning all procedures and records appropriate to these principles and their application

 All records and documents associated with monitoring CCPs are signed by the person(s) doing the monitoring.